sagarsaija/kalshi-agent/README.md

 ### "Could not load private key"

-Make sure your private key in `.env` includes the PEM headers and is properly formatted.
-Kalshi uses EC (Elliptic Curve) keys.
+Make sure your private key in `.env` includes the PEM headers (`-----BEGIN RSA PRIVATE KEY-----` or `-----BEGIN EC PRIVATE KEY-----`).
+Both RSA and EC keys are supported.

+### "401 Unauthorized"

+- Verify your `API_KEY_ID` is correct
+- Ensure your private key matches the public key registered with Kalshi
+- Check that your API key has the necessary permissions

 ### CORS errors